 Excused Absences for Personal Medical Care

-Medical students are strongly encouraged to promote and maintain their own health and well- being.
+Medical students are strongly encouraged to maintain their own physical and mental health and well- being.
 Whenever possible, students should schedule non-emergent healthcare appointments during times that do not conflict with classroom and clinical activities.
-In the event an appointment must be scheduled during a required educational activity, students must request permission from the appropriate Dean (see above) to be excused.
-The Dean who grants permission will notify the appropriate supervising faculty member as to the time and duration of the excused absence.
+In the event an appointment must be scheduled during a required educational activity, students must request permission to be excused from the appropriate Dean (see above).

-The Emory School of Medicine recognizes and respects the significance of student religious beliefs and practices.
-While the School of Medicine calendar includes only religious observances recognized as U.S. federal holidays, the school seeks to accommodate student religious needs reasonably within the requirements of the academic schedule.
+The Emory School of Medicine recognizes and respects the importance of individual religious beliefs and practices.
+While the School of Medicine calendar includes only religious observances recognized as U.S. federal holidays, the school seeks to accommodate student religious needs reasonably and within the requirements of the academic schedule.
 There shall be no adverse or prejudicial effect resulting to any student requesting excused absences for religious observances.
-Students assigned to patient care educational activities may request assignments that allow the student to meet their religious needs; however, students may be required to attend patient care activities that cannot be reasonably re-scheduled, such as on-call time with a care team.
-As stated above, required academic work missed as part of an excused absence must be made up to the satisfaction of the supervising faculty member.
+Students assigned to patient care educational activities may request assignments that allow the student to meet their religious needs; on occasion, students may be asked to attend patient care activities that cannot be reasonably re-scheduled, such as on-call time with a care team.
+Required academic work missed as part of an excused absence must be made up to the satisfaction of the supervising faculty member.

 Participation in the MD or MD/PhD Admissions Process or Tour Guide

 Students actively participate in the MD and MD/PhD admissions process, serving as interviewers and tour guides.
-When asked to serve in this capacity, students should seek permission by sending an email to their clerkship director and to the Associate Dean for Clinical Education.
 Students will not be allowed to miss mandatory components of any clerkship to serve as an interviewer and tour guide.
-Once a student has been approved to be an interviewer or tour guide, the student should notify their team members immediately.
-This ensures that clinical care will not be not be impacted.

 Participation in Meetings of the EUSOM Executive Curriculum Committee and its Subcommittees